nicebread/fSRM/README.md

 ## Installation

+The stable version can be installed from [CRAN](http://cran.r-project.org/web/packages/fSRM/index.html):

+    install.packages("fSRM")

-The current development version can be installed by:
+The current development version can be installed from this repository:

     install.packages(c("devtools", "lavaan", "plyr"), dependencies=TRUE)
     library(devtools)